lukso-network/docs/docs/guides/vault/edit-vault-data.md

 # Edit Vault Data

 This guide will teach you how to set data to an **[LSP9Vault](../../standards/smart-contracts/lsp9-vault.md)** contract.
-Any data can be attached to the vault and since it supports **[LSP1-UniversalReceiver](../../standards/generic-standards/lsp1-universal-receiver.md)** standard, we will be setting the [**Universal Receiver Delegate**](../../standards/smart-contracts/lsp1-universal-receiver-delegate-vault.md) address inside the storage.
+Any data can be attached to the vault, and since it supports the **[LSP1-UniversalReceiver](../../standards/generic-standards/lsp1-universal-receiver.md)** standard, we will set the [**Universal Receiver Delegate**](../../standards/smart-contracts/lsp1-universal-receiver-delegate-vault.md) address inside the storage.

 ## Setting Data (Universal Receiver Delegate)

-The default implementation of the **Universal Receiver Delegate** of the Vault, that we are going to deploy will register the assets received to the storage and and will remove them when their balance equals 0.
+The default implementation of the **Universal Receiver Delegate** of the Vault that we will deploy will register the assets received to the storage and and will remove them when their balance equals 0.

 ### Deploying Universal Receiver Delegate (URD)